octoxalis/11tyTips/source/content/posts/source_tree.md

 {
   date:      `2019-09-04`,
   layout:    `templates/base_comments.njk`,
-  permalink: `tips/site_tree.html`,
+  permalink: `tips/source_tree.html`,
   tags:      [ `tip` ],
   title:     `Source tree`,
-  subtitle:  `List of the directories and files of the site`,
+  subtitle:  `List of the directories and files of this site`,
   abstract:  `A bird's-eye view of the site`,
   author:    `Octoxalis`,
   }